gitpod-io/retired-gatsby-website/src/docs/46_Prebuilds.md

 #### Badge
 Instead of adding a comment, Gitpod can also modify the description of a pull request to add the "Review in Gitpod" button.
-This approach produces fewer GitHub notifications, but can also create a concurent editing conflict when the bot and a user try to edit the description of a pull request at the same time.
+This approach produces fewer GitHub notifications, but can also create a concurrent editing conflict when the bot and a user try to edit the description of a pull request at the same time.

 You can enable this behaviour in the `.gitpod.yml` file in your default/master branch:
 ```YAML